See index to all the chapters for Putting Out the Planetary Fire

 My position is that one should do both mandated cuts and a carbon tax.
 There is no justification for continuing $5 trillion in annual subsidies to fossil fuel companies by allowing them to pollute without paying the related costs.

 In 2017, former republican Secretaries of State James Baker and George Shultz along with Ted Halstead of the Climate Leadership Council (some prominent Republicans and business leaders) published The Conservative Case for Carbon Dividends.
 It supported a carbon tax combined with returning the money to taxpayers as a “climate dividend.”
 The plan called to scrap Obama-era emission regulation, saying that a market-driven approach would have the same impact as regulation.
 While the oil companies would just pass the cost of new taxes on to customers, they would get a dividend to help them pay for it.
-The plan called for border adjustments to ensure an increase the cost of goods coming from nations that do not have a similar carbon tax.
+The plan called for border adjustments to ensure an increase in the cost of goods coming from nations that do not have a similar carbon tax.
 The council also wanted the fossil fuel polluters to be protected from lawsuits over their contribution to climate change.

-Some of the biggest groups pushing for a carbon tax, like Citizens Climate lobby, have been willing to agree such proposals.
+Some of the biggest groups pushing for a carbon tax, like Citizens Climate lobby, have been willing to agree to such proposals.
 Most climate groups, however, reject the idea of trading a carbon tax in exchange for EPA’s power to regulate carbon (though some point out EPA has not done much with this power).
 Virtually all reject waiving the fossil fuel companies’ liability for climate damages.

 Carbon tax Basics

 A carbon tax is an “upstream” tax on the carbon dioxide content (or equivalent from other greenhouse gases) of fossil fuels (coal, oil, and natural gas) and biofuels.
-The cost of the tax is then passed along to consumers and producers, with fossil fuels and energy intensive goods and services become costlier.
+The cost of the tax is then passed along to consumers and producers, with fossil fuels and energy intensive goods and services becoming costlier.
 If the carbon tax is effective, goods and services which are less energy intensive will become more affordable than those which release larger quantities of carbon dioxide into the atmosphere.

 Under a carbon tax, “the government sets a price that emitters must pay for each ton of greenhouse gas emissions they emit.
 (The idea is that) businesses and consumers will take steps, such as switching fuels or adopting new technologies, to reduce their emissions to avoid paying the tax.
 A carbon tax differs from a cap-and-trade program in that it provides a higher level of certainty about cost, but not about the level of emission reduction to be achieved (cap and trade does the inverse).”